Much-needed housing, open space, childcare, and improved access to surrounding neighborhoods.

 - Out-of-sight underground parking (including retail, commercial, and proposed public parking spaces) to enhance the current neighborhood parking

-- 823 parking spaces, including car share spaces and 60 proposed public parking spaces
+- 857 parking spaces, including car share spaces and 29 childcare pick up and drop off spaces

 - New street connectors and walkways to improve access to surrounding neighborhoods and services, to create safe, beautiful, and walkable streets